quinnmcphail/blog.quinnmcphail.com/src/pages/setup-lwc/index.md

 Navigate to the URL displayed in your command line.

-🎉Congrats on your first Lightning Web Components application. 🎉
+🎉Congrats on your first Lightning Web Components application! 🎉

 ## Development